-Some of these people, especially men, may not have the finances to allow them to shave and present themselves for a job interview, or care for their specific gender needs.
+Most of these people may not have the finances to allow them to present themselves for a job interview, or care for their specific gender needs.
 A practical solution like this may just give them exactly what they need.

 Waterless Hair Shampoo